 Category 2: The water damage is caused by a “grey water” source.
 Washing machines and dishwashers are common culprits, although toilet overflows can be the root of Category 2 problems too.

-Category 3: The water damage is caused by unsanitary water that could cause illness or diseases.
+Category 3: Water damage is caused by unsanitary water that could cause illness or diseases.
 This type of water commonly comes from sewage, river floods, and standing water.
 Due to the bacteria, this is the most dangerous category by far.

 Again, the experts will confirm the category far quicker than you ever could.
 This will ensure the next steps are the very best.